digital-blueprint/toolkit/packages/tabulator-table/README.md

 - `removeFilter()`: This function removes the filters set on the tabulator.
 - `expandAll()`: This function expands all the collapsed columns inside hidden lists of the tabulator table
 - `collapseAll()`: This function collapses all the expanded columns inside hidden lists of the tabulator table
+- `download(type, dataName)`: downloads the selected rows or the entire tabulator data if none are selected in the specified file format
+  - `type` represents the file format to be downloaded
+  - `dataName` is the name of the file to be downloaded

 ## Note
 In best practice `options` is set if the dom is already rendered.